WouterWisse/WouterWisse/README.md

 **Hi there, I'm Wouter 🙋🏼‍♂️** _(pronounced wow·ter)_

-👨🏼‍💻 Senior Developer, working on something new. 👀
+👨🏼‍💻 Working on something new. 👀